 - Always turn the key switch and motor stop switch to the OFF position when not actively riding.
 It is very easy to forget that the motorcycle is powered up because it is silent.
 An accident can occur if the motorcycle is left powered up while getting on or off the motorcycle. - Turn the motor stop switch OFF when backing up or pushing the motorcycle while dismounted. - Use the rear brake when you are stopped on an incline.
-Do not hold the motorcycle using partial throttle or damage to the motor may occur. - The power pack should be plugged in when storing the motorcycle for extended periods of time. - Keep your Zero connected to the charger when your motorcycle is sitting in storage or if it will be sitting unused for more than 30 days. - The power pack must be charged within 24 hours if fully discharged, and must be charged within 90 days if stored fully charged.
-Zero recommends you plug in your power pack after 30 days even if it is fully charged.
-Please leave your power pack plugged in whenever possible.
+Do not hold the motorcycle using partial throttle or damage to the motor may occur. - Plug your motorcycle into an AC power source to recharge it after each use.
+Once recharged, disconnect from the AC power source.
+Leaving your motorcycle unplugged between charges will maximize the longterm health of the power pack.
+You should also use the supplied cable as it is designed for use with your motorcycle's electrical components. - While unplugged with the key in the OFF position, the motorcycle's electronics will consume a very small amount of power and the power pack will drain extremely slowly.
+If you don't ride for an extended period of time (30 days or more), you may want to plug the motorcycle into an AC power source to charge it for a few hours prior to your next ride.

-WARNING!
-Charge the Zero power pack with the Zero charger.
+CAUTION: Charge the Zero power pack with the Zero charger.

-- The power pack does not require, or tolerate, deep discharging.
+- The power pack does not require nor benefit from deep discharging.
 To get the most power pack life, recharge each power pack immediately after each ride.
-Leaving a power pack in a discharged state will cause damage. - Failure to follow power pack storage and charging instructions as described in this Zero Motorcycles Owner's Manual may void the warranty of your Zero Motorcycle.
+Leaving a power pack in a discharged state will cause damage. - Failure to follow power pack storage and charging instructions as described in this Zero Motorcycles Owner's Manual may void the warranty of your Zero motorcycle.
 These guidelines have been rigorously tested to ensure maximum power pack efficiency and service.